-- a) approve, in whole or in part, or refuse any application referred to it in accordance with this By-law; - (b) on the approval of any application, impose any reasonable conditions, including conditions related to the provision of engineering services and the payment of any development charges; - (c) make an appropriate determination regarding all matters necessary or incidental to the performance of its functions in terms of this By-law, the Act and provincial legislation; - (d) conduct any necessary investigation; - (e) give directions relevant to its functions to any person in the service of the Municipality; - (f) decide any question concerning its own jurisdiction; - (g) appoint a technical adviser to advise or assist in the performance of the Municipal Planning Tribunal's functions in terms of this By-law;
+- (a) approve, in whole or in part, or refuse any application referred to it in accordance with this By-law; - (b) on the approval of any application, impose any reasonable conditions, including conditions related to the provision of engineering services and the payment of any development charges; - (c) make an appropriate determination regarding all matters necessary or incidental to the performance of its functions in terms of this By-law, the Act and provincial legislation; - (d) conduct any necessary investigation; - (e) give directions relevant to its functions to any person in the service of a Municipality;

+- (f) decide any question concerning its own jurisdiction; - (g) appoint a technical adviser to advise or assist in the performance of the Municipal Planning Tribunal's functions in terms of this By-law;

-115 Notification of decision
+109 Notification of decision

-- (1) The Municipality must, within 21 days of its decision, in writing notify the applicant and any person whose rights are affected by the decision of the decision and their right to appeal if applicable. - (2) If the owner has appointed an agent, the owner must take steps to ensure that the agent notifies him or her of the decision of the Municipality.
+(1) The Municipality must, within 21 days of its decision, in writing notify the applicant and any person whose rights are affected by the decision of the decision and their right to appeal if applicable.

+(2) If the owner has appointed an agent, the owner must take steps to ensure that the agent notifies him or her of the decision of the Municipality.

-116 Extension of time for fulfilment of conditions of approval
+110 Extension of time for fulfilment of conditions of approval

-- (1) If an applicant wishes to request an extension of the time provided for in the approval in order to comply with the conditions of approval, this request must be in writing and submitted to the Municipality least 60 days in advance of the date on which the approval is due to lapse. - (2) Any request for an extension of time must be accompanied by the reasons for the request. - (3) The Municipality may not unreasonably withhold an approval for the extension of time. - (4) Following receipt of a request for an extension of time, the Municipality must issue a decision in writing to the applicant.
+(1) If an applicant wishes to request an extension of the time provided for in the approval in order to comply with the conditions of approval, this request must be in writing and submitted to the Municipality least 60 days prior to the date of the lapsing of the period of validity of the approval.

+- (2) Any request for an extension of time must be accompanied by the reasons for the request. - (3) The Municipality may not unreasonably withhold an approval for the extension of time.

+(4) Following receipt of a request for an extension of time, the Municipality must issue a decision in writing to the applicant.

-117 Duties of agent of applicant
+111 Duties of agent of applicant